Datacubes

 • resolution / step size

-• unit (either explicitly specified or implicitly given by the reference system)
+• unit for the labels (either explicitly specified or implicitly provided by the reference system)

 • additional information specific to the dimension type (e.g. the geometry types for a dimension containing geometries)